TsubasaEX/SampleGoQmgo/README.md

 # SampleGoQmgo

-This is a repository with sample codes with qmgo module to test with MongoDB
+This is a repository including sample codes with qmgo module to test with MongoDB